Before you Begin

 - Contact your managed service provider or CDO Sales representative and you have a CDO tenant.

-- If you choose an on-premises SDC, you can use one of these methods to install it:
+- If you deploy an SDC in your network, you can use one of these methods to install it:

-- Use Deploy an On-Premises Secure Device Connector Using CDO's VM Image to install an on-premises SDC using CDO's prepared VM image.
-This is the preferred and easiest way to deploy an on-premises SDC.
+- Use Deploy a Secure Device Connector Using CDO's VM Image to install an SDC using CDO's prepared VM image.
+This is the preferred and easiest way to deploy an SDC.

-- Use Deploy an On-Premises Secure Device Connector on your own VM.
+- Use Deploy a Secure Device Connector on your own VM to install an SDC using your own VM image.

-- You have installed one or more SECs for your tenant and you can send events from any ASA to any SEC onboarded to your tenant.
+- You have installed one or more SECs for your tenant and you can send events from any Secure Firewall Cloud Native to any SEC onboarded to your tenant.

 - You have established two-factor authentication for users of your account.